Jack Lee (piper): Early life and family

 He was born on 6 December 1957 in Portage la Prairie, Manitoba, and moved to Surrey in British Columbia at the age of 2.
 Lee holds a Bachelor of Commerce degree in accounting from the University of British Columbia.

 He and his brother Terry, the former pipe major of the Simon Fraser University Pipe Band, received the Meritorious Service Medal by the Governor General of Canada in 1999 at a ceremony in Quebec City, Quebec.
 They were awarded honorary doctorates by Simon Fraser University in 2013.

-He and his wife Christine have three sons, Andrew, Colin, and John, who also play with Simon Fraser University.
+He and his wife Christine have three sons, Andrew, Colin, and John, who also ar pipers at Simon Fraser University.